IPAMS/IDSimPy/docs/index.rst

 The current main features are:

-    * Reading of IDSimF trajectory data
+    * Reading of IDSimF trajectory and chemistry data
-    * Filtering / statistical analysis of trajectroy data
+    * Filtering / statistical analysis of trajectory data
     * Visualization of IDSimF results (plotting and animation rendering)
     * Preparation of ion cloud files
     * Transformation of field data (electric fields / flow fields) from other codes (Comsol / OpenFOAM) to IDSimF input files